bonesmoses/elephaas/README.md

 Usage Instructions
 ==================

-The packaged version is distributed with a standard init script that can start or stop PG Admin as a standalone Django application on port 8000.
+The packaged version is distributed with a standard init script that can start or stop ElepHaaS as a standalone Django application on port 8000.
 If using a proxy through another webserver software, feel free to change this port.

 In all other cases, redirect a browser to the following URL: